This post may contain affiliate links. Please read my disclosure.

 Place the toasted bread over the broth and layer the top with the thinly sliced cheese.
 I prefer using sliced cheese here because I despise using the grater.
 However, grated cheese is perfectly acceptable.

 Place under the broiler until the cheese is melted and browned.
 Serve this French onion soup as an appetizer, side dish, or even just as a meal (it’s that hearty).
 It’s delicious, I hope you make it and love it.
 I’m pretty sure you will.

 Did you make this recipe?
 Leave me a comment below and let me know how it turned out!

-- Pour the broth into individual oven safe crocks.
+- Ladle the soup into individual oven proof crocks.

 Looking for some other classic comfort foods?
 Check out these recipes: